pixie-io/docs.px.dev/content/en/05-reference/03-plugins/01-plugin-system.md

 title: "Pixie Plugin System"
 metaTitle: "Reference | Plugins | Pixie Plugin System "
 metaDescription: "Pixie's Plugin System"
 order: 1
 ---

 Pixie's primary focus is to build a real-time debugging platform, not a full-fledged observability solution.
-Pixie provides a plugin system to integrate with external tools to enable capabilities like longterm data retention and alerting.
+Use the plugin system to integrate with external tools to enable capabilities like longterm data retention and alerting.

-- [*Longterm Data Retention*](#longterm-data-retention): Pixie only retains up to 24 hours of data.
+- [Longterm Data Retention](#longterm-data-retention): Pixie retains up to 24 hours of data.
 Leverage an external datastore for longterm data retention by sending Pixie data in the [OpenTelemetry](https://opentelemetry.io/) format.
-Future support will be added for querying longterm data from within the Pixie UI, allowing you to use PxL and Pixie's versatile live views.
+Future support will be added for querying longterm data from within the Pixie UI.

-- *Alerts* (Coming Soon!): Power alerts using Pixie's rich dataset, all configurable from within Pixie's UI.
+- [Alerts](#alerts) (coming soon): Power alerts using Pixie's rich dataset, all configurable from within the Pixie UI.

 ## Enabling a Plugin

 Plugins can be configured from within the Admin UI.

 <svg title='Plugins are accessible through the Admin UI.' src='plugin/plugins_page.png'/>